- Who Are the Assessors

 Your child may be asked to perform various activities such as drawing, working on blocks, solving puzzles, listening to stories, answering questions as well as reading, writing, and math calculations.

 Am I allowed to be with my child during the assessment?

-Yes, you are allowed to be with your child during assessment.
-However, this is not always helpful since you being there may affect your child’s performance in subtle or unexpected ways that the psychologist cannot easily control for.
+Yes, you are allowed to be with your child during the assessment.
+However, this is not always helpful since you being there may affect your child’s performance in subtle or unexpected ways that the psychologist cannot easily control.

 What assessment tools do you use?

 We use internationally standardized assessment tools, such as the Woodcock-Johnson cognitive and achievement battery, the WISC and the WIAT.
 In addition to that; there are further tools that are used according to the nature of difficulties reported such as in-depth language, auditory processing or math evaluation.
 Our psychologists are trained to use a range of assessment tools and we ensure that our resources are up to date and recently standardized.